 Let’s be honest, waiting is the hardest part.
 But if you are patient enough to wait for it you will also be patient with it.
 The best kitten parents are the patient ones.
 Also, the long waiting timeframe is very common.
 It’s difficult to tell 100% when the kittens are born if you will either be allocated one from the year’s first litters (Spring) or the second (Autumn).
 We first need to sex the kittens when they are a little older (around 2-3 weeks to be sure).
 Then we will check people’s preferences according to sex and colour.
 After that, we then contact everyone on the list to make sure that they are ready for the new addition.
 It takes a couple of weeks before we start this so we do appreciate your patience.
 That’s why we usually give people two dates for the year.

 What is the kitten’s current feeding routine?

 Freshwater and dry food throughout the day.
 Give your kitten wet food twice a day, in the morning and evening, or whatever time suits you.
+As a kitten he/she might just need half a pouch twice a day.
+Increase serving portions as your kitten grows.
 More diet information can be found here.

 What flea/worming treatment do you use?
 How long does the treatment last?

 Our vet recommends Advocate and we apply it on the day of collection.
-One application of Advocate will last for four weeks.
+One Advocate application will last for four weeks.